Strictly Come Dancing: Awards

-The show won the award of 'Most Popular Talent Show' at the National Television Awards in 2008, 2013, 2014, 2016, 2017, 2018, 2019, 2020, 2021 and 2022.
+The show won the award of "Most Popular Talent Show" at the National Television Awards in 2008, 2013, 2014, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023 and 2024.

-In the Guinness Book of World Records 2010 edition, the format of Strictly Come Dancing was named the most successful television show with the format being sold to more than 38 countries worldwide.
+In the Guinness World Records 2010 edition, the format of Strictly Come Dancing was named the most successful television show with the format being sold to more than 38 countries worldwide.

 Strictly Come Dancing: The Game

 In 2016, BBC Worldwide commissioned a match-3 mobile app game published by Donut Publishing and developed by Exient Entertainment.
 The game uses a mix of hand animation and motion-captured data for all the dances in the game, using pro dancers from the show (Chloe Hewitt and Neil Jones).
 The mo-cap process was featured on It Takes Two in the build-up to the release of the app.
 The game features over 150 dresses and 9 dances: Quickstep, Jive, Tango, Salsa, Charleston, Viennese Waltz, Rumba, Cha Cha Cha, and Paso Doble.
-It was released on the App Store and Google Play in early 2016 and is regularly updated with new dance features alongside new seasons of the show.
+It was released on the App Store and Google Play in early 2016, and is regularly updated with new dance features alongside new seasons of the show.